Arij-Aouadi/Credit-Scoring-Model-flask-app/README.md

 ### Attributes:

-- Status of existing checking account
-- Duration in months
-- Credit history
-- Purpose
-- Credit amount
-- Savings account/bonds
-- Present employment since
-- Installment rate in percentage of disposable income
-- Personal status and sex
-- Other debtors/guarantors
-- Present residence since
-- Property
-- Age in years
-- Other installment plans
-- Housing
-- Number of existing credits at this bank
-- Job
-- Number of people being liable to provide maintenance for
-- Telephone
-- Foreign worker
+- Attribute 1:  Status of Existing Checking Account
+         1 :      ... <    0 Dt
+         2 : 0 <= ... <  200 Dt
+     	 3 :      ... >= 200 Dt /salary assignments for at least 1 year
+         4 : no checking account

+- Attribute 2: Duration in months

+- Attribute 3: Credit history
+	 0 : no credits taken/all credits paid back duly
+         1 : all credits at this bank paid back duly
+	 2 : existing credits paid back duly till now
+         3 : delay in paying off in the past
+	 4 : critical account/other credits existing (not at this bank)

+- Attribute 4: Purpose
+	     0 : car (new)
+	     1 : car (used)
+	     2 : furniture/equipment
+	     3 : radio/television
+	     4 : domestic appliances
+	     5 : repairs
+	     6 : education
+	     7 : vacation
+	     8 : retraining
+	     9 : business
+	     10 : others

+- Attribute 5: Credit amount

+- Attribute 6: Savings account/bonds
+	     1 :          ... <  100 Dt
+	     2 :   100 <= ... <  500 Dt
+	     3 :   500 <= ... < 1000 Dt
+	     4 :          .. >= 1000 Dt
+             5 :   unknown/ no savings account

+- Attribute 7: Present employment since
+	     1 : unemployed
+	     2 :       ... < 1 year
+	     3 : 1  <= ... < 4 years
+	     4 : 4  <= ... < 7 years
+	     5 :       .. >= 7 years

+- Attribute 8: Installment rate in percentage of disposable income

+- Attribute 9: Personal status and sex
+         1 : male   : divorced/separated
+	 2 : female : divorced/separated/married
+         3 : male   : single
+	 4 : male   : married/widowed
+	 5 : female : single

+- Attribute 10: Other debtors/ guarantors
+	     1 : none
+	     2 : co-applicant
+	     3 : guarantor

+- Attribute 11: Present residence since*/

+- Attribute 12:  Property
+	     1 : real estate
+	     2 : if not 1 : building society savings agreement/life insurance
+             3 : if not 2 : car or other, not in attribute 6
+	     4 : unknown / no property

+- Attribute 13: Age in years

+- Attribute 14: Other installment plans
+	     1 : bank
+	     2 : stores
+	     3 : none

+- Attribute 15: Housing
+	     1 : rent
+	     2 : own
+	     3 : for free

+- Attribute 16: Number of existing credits at this bank

+- Attribute 17: Job
+	     1 : unemployed/ unskilled  - non-resident
+	     2 : unskilled - resident
+	     3 : skilled employee / official
+	     4 : management/ self-employed/ highly qualified employee/ officer

   For a detailed description of each attribute, refer to the [original dataset](german.data).

 ## Getting Started